SophiaCorematic/SophiaCorematic.github.io/_posts/2023-05-20_AI-Or-ML-CompVis.md

 AI and machine learning have transformed the field of computer vision, empowering machines to interpret and understand visual information with remarkable accuracy.
 While there are cases where traditional rule-based approaches still hold value, AI and machine learning excel in complex, unstructured, and evolving visual tasks.
-They handle variability, generalize well, and automatically learn meaningful features from data.
+They handle variability, generalise well, and automatically learn meaningful features from data.
 When faced with computer vision challenges that involve vast amounts of visual data, intricate patterns, or a need for adaptability, AI and machine learning should be seriously considered as powerful tools to drive innovation and achieve breakthrough results.

-In summary, by harnessing the capabilities of AI and machine learning, computer vision applications can unlock new possibilities and revolutionize industries ranging from healthcare and manufacturing to autonomous systems and surveillance.
+In summary, by harnessing the capabilities of AI and machine learning, computer vision applications can unlock new possibilities and revolutionise industries ranging from healthcare and manufacturing to autonomous systems and surveillance.
-As the field continues to advance, leveraging these technologies will become increasingly crucial for realizing the full potential of computer vision in solving real-world problems.
+As the field continues to advance, leveraging these technologies will become increasingly crucial for realising the full potential of computer vision in solving real-world problems.